roryharder/roryharder.github.io/index.md

 * <q>Clearing up Clouds: Underspecification in Demonstrative Communication.</q> In press at the *Canadian Journal of Philosophy*.  (<a href="https://philpapers.org/rec/HARCUC">PhilPapers</a>)
 * <q>Joint Attention and Communication.</q> In press at *Inquiry: An Interdisciplinary Journal of Philosophy*. (<a href="https://www.tandfonline.com/doi/abs/10.1080/0020174X.2022.2074101">Journal</a>/<a href="https://philpapers.org/rec/HARJAA-6">PhilPapers</a>)
+* [A paper on the formal semantics of demonstratives and definite descriptions].
+Revised and resubmitted.
+* Mindreading De Facto and De Re.
+Manuscript in preparation.
+* Bishops and Uniqueness (with Lukas Lewerentz).
+Manuscript in Preparation.

 <a href="Harder_Rory_202206_PhD_thesis.pdf">Here</a> is my dissertation.